eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 and the workload has fulfilled `DeleteCondition`s, then the agent shall delete the workload immediately.

-Rationale: With default update strategy `AT_MOST_ONCE` the agent shall delete an updated workload with fulfilled delete conditions immediately.
-This prevents sthe old workload from existing on the Runtime for a long period of time until the create of the new workload can be executed.
+Rationale: With the default update strategy `AT_MOST_ONCE`, the agent shall immediately delete an updated workload with fulfilled delete conditions.
+This prevents the old workload from persisting on the Runtime for an extended period until the creation of the new workload can be executed.

 Tags:
 - RuntimeManager